 The HBS essay will be VERY different for everyone.
 Do not fall into the trap of trying to write an essay like one you have read in the past or like your friend is writing.
 There will be a wide range of successful essays this year, and proper execution will be the key rather than simply the content alone.

-Most essays that work will fall somewhere between 700-1,000 words.
-However, absolutely consider quality over quantity.
+While this year, HBS has added a 900-word limit to the essay in an effort to eliminate any stress about how much is too much to write, most essays that work will fall somewhere between 700-900 words.
+Consider quality over quantity.
 If you can write a solid 600-word essay that is powerful and moving, do not feel the need to lengthen it.
 We have helped many applicants write successful essays on the shorter side.

 Are you looking for help with your MBA applications?
 Personal MBA Coach is willing to be your guide.

 Founded by a Wharton MBA and MIT Sloan graduate who sits on the Association of International Graduate Admissions Consultants Board of Directors, Personal MBA Coach has been guiding clients for 15 years and is consistently ranked #1 or #2 by leading sources including Poets & Quants.

 We help clients with all aspects of the MBA application process including early planning, GMAT/GRE/EA tutoring, application strategy, school selection, essay editing, and mock interviews.
 Our team includes former M7 admissions directors and former M7 admissions interviewers.